sergioneiravargas/php-fpm-docker/README.md

 # PHP-FPM Docker environment
-This environment comes with PHP-FPM 8.1, Nginx, MySQL 5.7 and Adminer containers.
+This environment comes with PHP-FPM 8.1 and Nginx.

 Custom configuration for PHP and Nginx should be set in the files from **docker/php/** and **docker/nginx/** directories.